ndomon/DAIM/README.md

 The DAIM model is integrated into the SDN architecture at the level of switches to provide a logically distributed control plane that can manage the flow setups.
 The proposal moves the computational load to the switches, which allows them to adapt dynamically according to real-time demands and needs.
 The DAIM model can enhance information objects and network devices to make their local decisions through its active performance, and thus significantly reduce the workload of a centralised SDN/OpenFlow controller.

+Future work will focus on enhancing the storage module